sdnorm/tokani/README.md

 ### Git flow

 Feature branch off of `main`.
 Push feature branch and create a pull request.
-Pull requests will need to be removed before merging.
+Pull requests will need to be reviewed before merging.

 ## Running Localy